mohitpai/journey-optimizer.en/help/using/in-app/send-in-app.md

 ---
-title: Test and send your In-app notification
+title: Check and send your In-app notification
-description: Learn how to test and send an In-app message in Journey Optimizer
+description: Learn how to check and send an In-app message in Journey Optimizer
 feature: In App
 topic: Content Management
 role: User